8 Tips for Building Successful Project-Based Learning Units

 7. Include self-assessment

 This can happen midway and at the end of the unit so they have an opportunity to apply what they’ve realized during the unit and for future units.
-If reflections become routine, students often learn to recognize how they have improved and appreciate that there are many kinds of success.
+If reflections become routine, students often learn to recognize how they have improved and they can recognize that there are many kinds of success.

 8. Reflect on your progress

 Although it can be difficult to set aside grading and planning long enough to write your own reflections at the end of a unit, it is crucial to future success.
-Write down things like:
+When thinking about how a lesson went, write down things like:

-- how to improve pacing and tighten the assessments
+- How to improve pacing, engagement, and assessments

 These reflections help you fine-tune each project-based learning unit so that it gets better each time and your students get the biggest possible gain from the experience.